awslabs/data-on-eks/website/docs/job-schedulers-eks/argo-workflows-eks.md

 sidebar_position: 4
 ---
 # Argo Workflows on EKS
-argo description
+Argo Workflows is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
+It is implemented as a Kubernetes CRD (Custom Resource Definition).
+As a result, Argo workflows can be managed using kubectl and natively integrates with other Kubernetes services such as volumes, secrets, and RBAC.

-The example demonstrates how to use Argo Workflows to assign jobs to Amazon EKS in three ways.
+The example demonstrates how to use Argo Workflows to assign jobs to Amazon EKS in two ways.
-1. Directly create a job and deploy to EKS.
+1. Use Argo Workflows to create a spark job.
-2. spark
-3. spark operator
+2. Use Argo Workflows to create a spark job through spark operator.

 ## Prerequisites: